-While proteins do play an inarguably important part in providing your body with the resources it needs to facilitate the proper growth and repair of muscular tissue, it is important to remember that the amino acids they provide are not enough to maintain the health of your muscles on their own.
+While proteins play an inarguably important part in providing your body with the resources it needs to facilitate the proper growth and repair of muscular tissue, it is important to remember that the amino acids they provide are not enough to maintain the health of your muscles on their own.

-Potassium is also integral to the development of healthy muscles, partly because it is responsible for regulating the electrolyte balance of your muscle cells, and partly because it helps to maintain homeostasis within your tissues.
+Potassium is also integral to the development of healthy muscles, partly because it is responsible for regulating the electrolyte balance of your muscle cells, and partly because it helps maintain homeostasis within your tissues.

-Most important of all though, is water.
-Without this particularly vital nutrient, your body simply could not transport important micronutrient compounds to developing muscle cells, or maintain the correct levels of extracellular fluid needed to ease the transference of metabolic wastes back into your bloodstream and excretory organs – leading to a build up of toxins that can stunt tissue growth, and encourage the breakdown of muscle cells.
+Most important of all, though, is water.
+Without this particularly vital nutrient, your body simply could not transport important micronutrient compounds to developing muscle cells, or maintain the correct levels of extracellular fluid needed to ease the transference of metabolic wastes back into your bloodstream and excretory organs – leading to a build up of toxins that can stunt tissue growth and encourage the breakdown of muscle cells.

 Without Water, Muscles Quickly Deteriorate

-Unfortunately, the inverse is also true: According to recent research published by the Biochemical Journal, failure to supply your muscle tissues with sufficient amounts of water will quickly starve them of all the vital nutrients that they need to maintain vitality, and inhibit their ability to properly metabolise proteins.
+Unfortunately, the inverse is also true: According to recent research published by the Biochemical Journal, failure to supply your muscle tissues with sufficient amounts of water will quickly starve them of all the vital nutrients they need to maintain vitality, and inhibit their ability to properly metabolise proteins.

-It will limit their access to potassium and magnesium, which they need to balance electrolyte levels on a cellular level, and prevent them from properly repairing the damage caused by every day wear and tear.
+It will limit their access to potassium and magnesium, which they need to balance electrolyte levels on a cellular level, and prevent them from properly repairing the damage caused by everyday wear and tear.

-Over time, insufficient water levels can shrink your muscles far faster than any level of protein deficiency – leaving you feeling fatigued, and significantly impairing your quality of life, particularly if you enjoy a range of physical activities, or are struggling with a health condition.
+Over time, insufficient water levels can shrink your muscles far faster than any level of protein deficiency – leaving you feeling fatigued and significantly impairing your quality of life, particularly if you enjoy a range of physical activities or are struggling with a health condition.

 It is for this reason that we must take every care to properly hydrate our muscles, particularly if we want to maintain our strength and vitality.

-How Do I Properly Hydrate my Muscles?
+How Do I Properly Hydrate My Muscles?

 Discover More About Properly Hydrating Your Muscles